Defining Enums

 enum role: [:user, :admin]

-Use custom value mapping for enum
+endUse custom value mapping for enum

-of each value. eg: "user = 0", "admin = 1".
+With the example above, the enum column's value will be the index of each value. eg: "user = 0", "admin = 1".
 If you want to control what value will be used for each Enum value you can use a Map(key & value) style configuration.

 class AddUsers < ActiveRecord::Migration[7.0]